-Upper Stillwater Dam – The Largest Project Of It’s Kind
+Upper Stillwater Dam – Signature Project

 One Of The World’s Largest Dams

 Work began on the Upper Stillwater Dam in 1983 and was completed in 1987.
 At the time this was the world’s largest RCC dam.
 The dam is constructed of 1,470,000 cubic yards of roller compacted concrete (RCC) and is located in Duchesne County , Utah.
 Constructed with no transverse contraction joints the RCC cracked at stress points throughout the dam.
-The cracks had been grouted previously with hydrophilic urethane materials, but had failed completely.
+The cracks had been grouted previously with hydrophilic urethane materials, but had proven to be unsatisfactory.
 This report is to present procedures, product information, results, testing and conclusions from using Mountain Grout Ultra, a moisture activated/cured polyurethane grout to repair the transverse cracks.